 How could this be?
-Well, in the 18th century when the border was created, a common practice was to draw a straight line to distinguish one country’s land from another’s.
+Well, in the 18th century when the border was created, the most common practice was to simply draw a straight line to distinguish one country’s land from another’s.

 A fascinating discovery

-Upon his discovery, Harsson began campaigning the Norwegian government to modify the border so that the peak would belong to Finland.
-His work remain mostly unnoticed at first.
+Upon his discovery, Harsson began campaigning the Norwegian government to modify the border – so that the peak would belong to Finland, as he thought it should.
+However, his work remained mostly unnoticed at first.

 But then, a big date appeared on the horizon.
 Finland celebrated 100 years of independence in 2017, which Harsson saw as the perfect chance for Norway to finally present its neighbor with the unique gift.

-He took the opportunity to raise awareness and (after his official retirement) the unwavering Harsson finally captured the public’s attention.
+He took the opportunity to raise awareness, and (after his official retirement from his long-term job in the field of geophysicist) the unwavering Harsson finally captured the public’s attention.

-He gained over 17,000 signatures on Facebook agreeing with his plea to give the so-called “Birthday Mountain” to Finland.
+He gained over 17,000 signatures on Facebook, with many agreeing with his plea to give the so-called “Birthday Mountain” to Finland.

 Prime Minister Erna Solberg stated that “border adjustments between countries raise complex legal issues” and that changing the border might break Norway’s Constitution, which holds that “the kingdom of Norway is indivisible and inalienable.”

 However, Solberg was happy about the positive public response, which she saw as “a clear sign that Norway and Finland have a close relationship.”

 So – as always when it comes to gifts – it’s the thought that counts.